misc0110/labrunner/README.md

 * `username` (required) is the username to use for the remote connection
 * `password` (optional) if login via username/password is used, specify a password
 * `keyfile` (optional) if login via key, specify the path to the key file here
+* `passphrase` (optional) if login via, the passphrase for the key can be specified here
 * `key` (optional) if login via key, you can alternatively enter the private key here
 * `proxy` (optional) if a proxy is required, i.e., whether LabRunner has to connect to a different SSH machine first